 Main Takeaway Points

 - If using a 1-minute chart for day trading, focus on trading one pair well.
 The EURUSD is recommended.
-If it is really quiet for many days (moving less than 40 pips per day), consider trading the GBPUSD, but only trade one pair at a time (unless you have automated strategies that don’t require a lot of individualized attention).
+If it is really quiet for many days (moving less than 40 pips per day), consider trading the GBPUSD or USDJPY.
+You may opt to trade two or three currencies at the same time.
+Some traders do this with success, while others end up missing trades or making mistakes because they are trying to juggle too much information.
 The EURUSD Day Trading Course covers how to trade this pair in two hours or less a day (although you could trade longer if you wish).

 - For day traders trading the 5-minute chart or higher timeframes, or that use partially or fully automated strategies, trading more than one pair is acceptable.
 But keep it manageable.